yitzu1022/robotic_system/robot_ws/README.md

 - supports configurable topic name, frame override, publish rate, cursor-based deduplication, and reconnection policy
 - runs with callback groups and a multi-threaded executor to separate timer and I/O behavior

-This package is a hardware-facing integration layer that exposes Kachaka LiDAR data to the ROS graph.

 <a id="section-46-kachaka_nav"></a>

 ## 4.6 `kachaka_nav`